 Deming is a tiny town located in the state of Washington.
 With a population of 339 people and just one neighborhood, Deming is the 310th largest community in Washington.
-Much of the housing stock in Deming was built prior to World War II, making it one of the older and more historic towns in the country.
+Deming has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Deming is a blue-collar town, with 78.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Deming is a town of production and manufacturing workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Deming who work in food service (20.31%), teaching (0.78%), and office and administrative support (0.00%).
+Deming is a blue-collar town, with 81.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Deming is a town of transportation and shipping workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Deming who work in food service (18.18%), office and administrative support (0.00%), and sales jobs (0.00%).

-Because of many things, Deming is a great place for families with children to consider.
-First of all, many other families with children live here, making Deming a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Deming has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Deming is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Deming’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small town, Deming does not have a public transit system used by locals to get to and from work.

-The overall education level of Deming is somewhat higher than in the average US city of 21.84%: 27.23% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Deming citizens is a little higher than the average for US cities and towns: 24.38% of adults in Deming have at least a bachelor's degree.

-The per capita income in Deming in 2022 was $28,552, which is lower middle income relative to Washington and the nation.
-This equates to an annual income of $114,208 for a family of four.
+The per capita income in Deming in 2022 was $32,735, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $130,940 for a family of four.
 However, Deming contains both very wealthy and poor people as well.

 Deming is a very ethnically-diverse town.
 The people who call Deming home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deming residents report their race to be White, followed by Asian.
 Important ancestries of people in Deming include English, Norwegian, Swedish, German, and Scottish.